sschutten/tibber-robot/README.md

 The API documentation page can be used to test the service manually or any HTTP client can be used to send requests to the service.

-There's a sample HTTP request to test the service in at the following location: `Tibber.Robot.Api/Tibber.Robot.Api.http`.
+There's a sample HTTP request to test the service at the following location: `Tibber.Robot.Api/Tibber.Robot.Api.http`.
 The file can be opened in Visual Studio or Visual Studio Code with the REST Client extension installed.